PALifeH5/eslint-standard/README.md

 See `.eslintrc` file for exceptional rules.

+### Explanations for Rules

+Walk around `examples` folder to see explanations for each rules.
+We try to explain why, how to use a rule and give some correct or wrong example codes.

 ### Usage

 1. If no `package.json` in your project, add it(skip this step if already exists):